 Food and Beverage

 Vendors selling a variety of food and beverages are located on Bicentennial Plaza and in several locations along Fayetteville Street.
 In addition, most downtown restaurants within the festival footprint are open on New Year’s Eve.
 Please remember, First Night Raleigh is an alcohol-free event.
 Open containers are not permitted on the streets or in any venues on New Year’s Eve.
 Most indoor venues do not allow food to be carried into the venues.

 The Red Cross First Aid Center at the Children’s Celebration is located inside the North Carolina Museum of History’s Cardinal Room in the lower level classroom wing.
-The First Aid Center moves to the lobby of the Bank of America Building, near the Main Stage, in the evening.
+EMS and Capital Medical reserve will be providing First Aid from 5:00 PM until Midnight on Martin at Fayetteville Street.

 Lost and Found

 Lost and Found is located at Volunteer Headquarters, located in the lobby of the NC Museum of History from 1:00-10:30 pm.
 If you lose an item at First Night, please check at Volunteer Headquarters at the North Carolina Museum of History lobby to see if it’s been turned in, or contact the Artsplosure office after the event.
 Lost items may also be turned into any button tent.

 The festival seeks to provide equal opportunity for enjoyment to all audience members.
 Most performance sites are accessible to people with mobility impairments.
 If you have specific accessibility concerns, or if you require ASL interpretation or audio description services (available for limited performances), please call 919-832-8699 before 5:00 pm on December 15, and we will try to accommodate any special needs.

 Portable outdoor facilities are located throughout the festival – on Morgan, Martin and Davie Streets (see map).
 Restrooms are also available in the state museums.
 Most venues do not offer restroom facilities to the public.

 City of Raleigh Police will be on site throughout the evening to ensure your safety.
-Lost parents should find the closest law enforcement officer or report to the Raleigh Police Department’s mobile bus, located on Martin Street between Fayetteville and Salisbury Streets.
+Lost parents should find the closest law enforcement officer or report to any button tent and they can radio for help.
 If you need assistance, find the Site Manager at the closest First Night venue; they will be able to contact help for you.